Cracow, Queensland: Facilities

-There is also a caravan park located at 11 Third Avenue, next to the old court house which has been turned into a museum.
+There is also a caravan park located at 11 Third Avenue, next to the old court house which has been turned into a mining museum.

 Education

 There are no schools in Cracow.
 The nearest government school is Theodore State School in Theodore to the north-west; it provides primary education and secondary education to Year 10.
-There is no nearby school providing secondary education to Year 12; options are distance education and boarding school.
+There are no nearby schools providing secondary education to Year 12; the alternatives are distance education and boarding school.